 Our best advice?
 Pay attention and communicate.
 Keep the dining room and kitchen humming, so that tables turn.
 Put yourself in the guest’s shoes.
 Take note: are kitchen staff/servers ready for a great, timely service?
 Does anything in the space stand out?
 Is your front desk staff trained to keep a waiting party content?

-Training.
 Experience.
 Approach.
-All help you set your playbook.
-And keep happy guests coming back.
+Help set your playbook.
+And keep happy guests coming back for more.